Why Corfu deserves the detour in luxury hotel mode

 1. Restia: Greek minimalism on Almyros beach

-2. Domes Miramare: Luxury Collection adults-only
+2. Domes Miramare: Adults-only Luxury Collection

 3. SENTIDO Apollo Palace: All-inclusive owned

 All-inclusive resort on the Ionian coast, with four pools and a formula that frees from constant calculating.
 Decent spa, sandy beach 200 metres away, spacious rooms (45-60 m²).
-Family crowd, well-oiled children’s entertainment.
+Family crowd, well-oiled kids' entertainment.
 No ultimate luxury pretensions, but honest value in all-inclusive (300-450 €/night in high season, all in).

 5. Eleals Boutique Hotel: Sea-facing, far from cruise ships